cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

 :::info Glossary

 - FTS stands for fault tolerance service.
-It is the fault recovery node and a high availability service component of Cloudberry Database.
+It is the fault recovery nodes and a high availability service component of Cloudberry Database.
 - ETCD: Used to store the cluster topology information and cluster state metadata of Cloudberry Database.
 - Hybrid Deployment: The ETCD and FTS clusters are deployed on the same physical machine as the database nodes.